dylanpinn/MAT1830/lectures/lecture-06.tex.md

 $$\neg (p \to q) \equiv \neg (\neg p \lor q)$$
 $$\equiv \neg \neg p \land \neg q$$
 $$\equiv p \land \neg q$$

+"If he were the dean then he'd have pants on.""

+**Contrapositive:** "If he doesn't have pants on then he isn't the dean."

+Logically equivalent to the original statement!

+**Negation:** "He's the dean and he doesn't have pants on."

+True exactly when the original statement is false.